 Key management personnel have authority and responsibility for planning, directing and controlling the activities of the Company and the consolidated entity, including directors of the Company and other executives.
-Key management personnel comprise the directors of the Company and the consolidated entity including the five most highly remunerated executives.
+Key management personnel comprise the directors of the Company and executives for the Company and the consolidated entity including the five most highly remunerated executives.